My Diary

 - May 27: Talked with city sewer inspector

-- May 23: Neighbor joked about trying to stop construction.
+- May 23: Neighbor "joked" about trying to stop construction.

 - May 22: Foundation poured